Albert-Lau-Lab/tactics_protein_analysis/README.md

  `output_dir` contains many files.
 Most of them are created by intermediate steps of the algorithm and aren't useful.
 Here are the files that are expected to be useful:

   * `display_black_bg.pml` is a PyMOL script to display the results.
-Recall that the function `predict_pockets` begins by clustering the MD trajectory based on structure.
+Recall that the function `tactics` begins by clustering the MD trajectory based on structure.
 This PyMOL script displays a frame from each cluster; it does the following:
     * Residues that are predicted by ML to be in cryptic pockets are shown in white sticks.
     * Residues with high ML scores are clustered; fragment docking is done on each cluster.
 The B-factor putty displays the fragment dock scores.
     * The boxes show the boundaries for the fragment dock calculations.
 They are slightly larger than the predicted binding sites.